Frequently Asked Questions

 meals provided at campsites.

-Georgia encourages thru-paddlers (those paddling the whole week)
+encourages thru-paddlers (those paddling the whole week) to take

-to take advantage of the Kick-Off Day or Trip’s End shuttles
+advantage of the Kick-Off Day Shuttle or the River’s End

-point and be shuttled along with boats and gear back to their
+vehicles in Porterdale and then be shuttled back to their vehicles

-vehicle on June 27.
-During the week, you will not need your vehicle
+on the evening of June 22.
+During the week, you will not need

-because free shuttle services will be provided between river
+your vehicle because free shuttle services will be provided between

 Can I fish during Paddle Georgia?